 Invites were sent out to media outlets confirming the September 10 date, which has been rumored for several weeks.
 The invite shows a colorful Apple logo and text that says “By Innovation Only.”

 Apple has historically held its annual iPhone launch event in September, and this year we’re expecting three new iPhones: The iPhone 11 Pro, iPhone 11, and iPhone 11R.
 The names are subject to change as they haven’t been confirmed yet.
-It’s likely a similar story as last year’s iPhone event, where we saw the iPhone XS Max,
+It’s likely a similar story as last year’s iPhone event, where we saw the iPhone XS Max, iPhone XS, and iPhone XR.

 The iPhones are rumored to have better batteries and improved camera features — particularly with low-light photography — as well as updates to Face ID.
 The screen sizes and display panels are expected to be the same, with two OLED models and the 11R opting for LCD.